Ganghwado, also called Ganghwa island (강화도 in Korean) is Korea’s fifth largest island located 1 hour from Seoul.

 Manisan (마니산 (강화) is the highest mountain on Ganghwado with a height of 468m.
-At the top of this mountain you can see the impressive Chamseongdan altar supposedly used to honor celestial ancestors.
+At the top of this mountain, you can see the impressive Chamseongdan altar supposedly used to honor celestial ancestors.
 Put on good walking shoes and start the climb which takes about 1 hour.
-There are 918 stone steps which you need conquer.
+There are 918 stone steps that you need to conquer.

 Address to the starting point: 18, Manisan-ro 675beon-gil, Ganghwa-gun, Incheon